 Funding for the expansion of the General Surgery Residency Program at the Medical Center of Central Georgia in Macon was initiated in FY 2009 in recognition of the need for more General Surgeons.
-The GBPW provided capitation funding for one resident in support of the program's efforts to increase from 16 to 20 General Surgery residents.
-The capitation rate for this one resident was \$17,326.
+In FY 2010, the GBPW provided capitation funding for three residents in support of the program's efforts to increase from 16 to 20 General Surgery residents.
+The per resident capitation rate for these three residents was \$16,522.